13Blackmagic/java/02-Challenge/README.md

 ## Installation

 What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+Provide a step-by-step description of how to get the development environment running. go to this location https://github.com/13Blackmagic/java and open the HTML in browser
 ## Usage

 Provide instructions and examples for use.
-Include screenshots as needed.
+Include screenshots as needed. go and click on generate button and click on the questions it asks and you will get a randome password

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: